maguowei/k8s-docker-desktop-for-mac/README.md

 # Enable Kubernetes on Docker for Mac in China

-NOTE: It is tested on Docker for Mac 18.04
+NOTE: It is tested on Docker for Mac 18.05 (with Kubernetes 1.10.3)

 ## Install